 Welcome to the Omni EPDS calculator, a simple and convenient tool you can use to screen for postnatal depression.

 Postnatal depression affects around 10% to 15% of adult mothers yearly.
 Since various effective treatments are available to combat this condition, it is crucial to identify and intervene in a timely manner.
-If you are experiencing depressive symptomatology after giving birth, then the Edinburgh Postnatal Depression score calculator is for you.
+If you are experiencing depressive symptomatology (that you can assess with our depression screening by PHQ-2 calculator) after giving birth, then the Edinburgh Postnatal Depression score calculator is the right tool for you.
 Come along and get answers to some of the critical questions, such as:

 - What is postnatal depression?